7 ways to finance your Christmas spending

 It's amazing how many people in Ireland have debt even though they also have savings.
 So if you have money saved up in the bank or Credit Union, consider using that instead of taking on debt and having to pay interest to the bank.

-If you’re looking to start saving money for next Christmas, check out our savings account comparison service to find the best return for your savings.
+If you’re looking to start saving for next Christmas, check out our savings account comparison service to find the best return for your money.

 It might sound corny but it’s worth remembering that Christmas should be about spending time and catching up with family, friends and loved ones.
 Don’t get caught up in the manic consumerism of Christmas and feel you have to splurge out on lots of presents as there are lots of ways you can spend less.